- Download our Shanghai Schools Guide

 Huangpu District

-Known as the heart of the city, People’s Square is located here, which houses the Shanghai Grand Theatre and Shanghai Museum as its main attractions.
-China’s most famous shopping street, Nanjing Road, runs through the area.
+Huangpu is the heart of Shanghai.
+Famous attractions like the People’s Square, which houses the Shanghai Grand Theatre and Shanghai Museum, are located here.
+China’s most famous shopping street, Nanjing Road, also runs through the area.

-Stunning Art Deco buildings built in the early 1930s line the Huangpu River, forming 'the Bund' (an embankment on the waterfront).
-This is an area that anyone who has ever seen a picture of Shanghai probably recognises.
-It is arguably Shanghai’s most spectacular attraction and number one tourist destination, and is stunning when lit up at night.
-As Huangpu is more of a tourist, retail and commercial area, there are limited apartment buildings to choose from.
+Stunning Art Deco buildings built in the early 1930s line the Huangpu River, forming ‘the Bund’ (an embankment on the waterfront).
+It’s one of Shanghai’s most iconic sights and the city’s top tourist attraction.
+The Bund is especially breathtaking at night when it’s lit up.
+Since Huangpu is mainly a tourist, shopping, and business district, there are only a few apartment buildings available in the area.

 Xuhui District